king5842/ljy.github.io/content/authors/admin/_index.md

 # Organizations/Affiliations to show in About widget
 organizations:
-  - name: Stanford University
+  - name: Wuhan University
     url: https://www.stanford.edu/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research experience spans three distinct areas, each with a specific focus: Scientific Computing, Statistical inference (Approximate Bayesian computation), and model parameter estimation, as well as stochastic algorithms.

 # Interests to show in About widget
 interests:
   - Artificial Intelligence
-  - Computational Linguistics
+  - Scientific Computing
-  - Information Retrieval
+  - Statistical inference

 # Education to show in About widget
 education: